INTERVIEW BY MARKO SYRJALA

 WOLF: I know!
-But he’s trying to think like he’s as good or better than Accept.
-Which is silly, because history teaches everybody that if you, imagine like Bruce Springsteen, I mean Bruce Dickinson, and Iron Maiden – if Bruce Dickinson had his own band and played 80 percent or 60 percent, Iron Maiden, he still wouldn’t be as good as the real thing.
-You never can be, because the real thing is the real thing.
-You’re best off, if you start your own band, to be totally different from what you’ve been.
+But he’s trying to think like he’s as good or better than Accept, which is silly because history teaches everybody that if you, imagine like Bruce Springsteen, I mean Bruce Dickinson, and Iron Maiden – if Bruce Dickinson had his own band and played 80 percent or 60 percent, Iron Maiden, he still wouldn’t be as good as the real thing.
+You never can be because the real thing is the real thing.
+If you start your own band, you’re best off to be totally different from what you’ve been.
 That’s kind of why, about ten years ago, I walked away from this music scene.
 I had the choice too – I could’ve started my own band, but I could already see that people would always compare me to Accept.
 I’m “the old Accept guitar player,” and if I did anything that’s rock-related, people would almost force me to play Accept songs at my own shows.
 It would be very close to Accept, but it wouldn’t be the real thing.
-It never can be, so I think the only choice you have, once you’ve been in a successful band like Accept for that long, once you start your own band you have to be totally different.
+It never can be, so I think the only choice you have, once you’ve been in a successful band like Accept for that long, once you start your own band, you have to be totally different.

 METAL-RULES: Is there going to be a live album or a DVD from this tour?

-METAL-RULES: Yeah, to be honest, that one, “Blast From The Past”, is not too great a release from Accept?
+METAL-RULES: Yeah, to be honest, that one, “Blast From The Past,” is not that great a release from Accept?

 WOLF: Yeah, I know.
 I wasn’t involved in it, and I don’t want to knock it, but what are you gonna do?

 METAL-RULES: It was the first and only official tour video from Accept?